whalecorpus/lee/README.md

 * credit on bottom
 - make albums stay at the same place
 - add an icon of Koda
+- spin a square, title on the back (but what about mobile)

 basic SEO
 - heading